unpsjb-rtsg/slack-freertos/test/README.md

 Follow the next steps to prepare the required files for running a test:

-1. Create a dedicated directory for the test under the `tests` directory.
+1. First create a directory for the test under the `tests` directory.
 All the required files will be placed in this directory.
-For this example, we will use `Test1` as the name for this folder.
+For this example, `Test1` will be used as the name for this folder.

 2. Copy the `Makefile` file into the `Test1` directory.
-Change the variable `GCC_BIN` with the path to the ARM C Compiler `bin` directory, if the compiler was not added to the system or user path.
+If the compiler path was not added to the system or user path, specify the path to the `bin` directory of the ARM C Compiler installation in the variable `GCC_BIN`.
 Next, update the variables `MBED_DIR`, `FREERTOS_DIR` and `SLACK_DIR` if needed.

-3. Copy the `FreeRTOSConfig.h` file into the `Test1` directory.
-Assing to `configKERNEL_TEST` the number of the test to execute.
+3. Next, copy the `FreeRTOSConfig.h` file into the `Test1` directory.

-4. Finally, run the `generate_cpps.py` script to generate the source code and binary files.
+4. Run the `generate_cpps.py` script to generate the source code and binary files.
 For example, to create binary and source code files for the first 10 real-time systems in each XML found in the `rts` directory:
 ```
-python generate_cpps.py --template main.cpp --xmlpath ./rts --srcpath ./tests/Test1 --start 1 --count 10 --taskcnt 10 --releasecnt 10 --testsched --bins --cpps --slack
+python generate_cpps.py --xmlpath ./rts --srcpath ./tests/Test1 --taskcnt 10 --releasecnt 10 --testsched --bins --slack 10
 ```

 ## Running the test